YIZKOR in Radomsko

 The Chief Rabbi of Poland made a speech reminding the youth that anti-Zionism and anti-Semitism are one and same evil.
 He sang “El Maalei RaHamim” in memory of the victims of Radomsko.

-Rachel Lea Kesselman, President-Founder of “Yiddele’ Memory”, recalled the story of her own family in Radomsko and how, out of 200 members of the same Hasidic family, only her father was able to survive and hide his immediate family.
+Rachel Lea Kesselman, President-Founder of “Yiddele’ Memory” and of “the Kesselman Museum in Radomsko”, recalled the story of her own family in Radomsko and how, out of 200 members of the same Hasidic family, only her father was able to survive and hide his immediate family.
 Only 6 out of 200 people were able to avoid cremation in the death camps by living for 28 months underground in inhumane conditions.

 She concluded her speech by reciting the “Tfilu Norau” of Radomsko’s Great Tzaddik, Tiferes Shlomo za”tsal.
 On the population of 25,000 inhabitants in Radomsko in 1939, 55 percent were Jewish.
 More than two-thirds were Orthodox.
 What a most appropriate tribute…